s4m520/COSC-3411-Alpha/README.md

 # Network Reachability and Port Scanner — Alpha Team

 ## Overview
-A Bash-based tool to discover devices on a local network and scan open ports.
+A Bash-based tool to discover devices on a local network and scan open ports, then exploit the Eternal Blue vulnerability if found on the TCP port 445.

 ## Installation
 ```bash